-- NYSDOL must prioritize meaningful language access by translating all vital documents and instructions necessary to obtain unemployment into the top 12 languages in New York with non-machine-based translations that are reviewed and approved by certified translators. - NYSDOL must revamp its telephone system to provide prompt and accurate interpretation to allow LEP applicants to access unemployment. - NYSDOL must end its contract with ID.me and cease targeting eligible immigrants and LEP applicants for fraud investigations. - NYSDOL must set up a system to identify and compensate all eligible LEP beneficiaries who attempted to apply for unemployment but never received benefits due to language access barriers, including allowing LEP applicants who were eligible but unable to access UI benefits to apply for retroactive unemployment. - NYSDOL must set up a task force to engage with and listen to community-based organizations to improve language access and respond to claimants' needs in a timely manner in accordance with federal law. - NYSDOL must cease all overpayment collections and apply broad waivers to the fullest extent permitted under federal law and guidance. - NYSDOL must be transparent with the public about the functioning of the UI system by making data and reporting publicly available. - NYSDOL must redress gross failures of the last two years by proactively providing benefits to claimants still waiting on applications during the last two years. - U.S. DOL must open a Title VI investigation to bring NYSDOL into compliance with its language access obligations.
+- NYSDOL must prioritize meaningful language access by translating all vital documents and instructions necessary to obtain unemployment into the top 12 languages in New York with non-machine-based translations that are reviewed and approved by certified translators. - NYSDOL must revamp its telephone system to provide prompt and accurate interpretation to allow LEP applicants to access unemployment. - NYSDOL must end its contract with ID.me.
+The New York State Legislature must prohibit all New York State agencies from contracting with private, for-profit companies as the sole mechanism for core government functions. - NYSDOL must cease targeting eligible immigrants and LEP applicants for fraud investigations. - NYSDOL must set up a system to identify and compensate all eligible LEP beneficiaries who attempted to apply for unemployment but never received benefits due to language access barriers, including allowing LEP applicants who were eligible but unable to access UI benefits to apply for retroactive unemployment. - NYSDOL must set up a task force to engage with and listen to community-based organizations to improve language access and respond to claimants' needs in a timely manner in accordance with federal law. - NYSDOL must cease all overpayment collections and apply broad waivers to the fullest extent permitted under federal law and guidance.
+NYSDOL must also translate all overpayment notices into claimants' stated preferred language. - NYSDOL must be transparent with the public about the functioning of the UI system by making data and reporting publicly available. - NYSDOL must redress gross failures of the last two years by proactively providing benefits to claimants still waiting on applications during the last two years. - U.S. DOL must open a Title VI investigation to bring NYSDOL into compliance with its language access obligations.